Linda Trueb: Career

-Part of Trueb's career included mentoring over 30 graduate students.
-After establishing her own lab at the University of Kansas once graduated, Trueb focused on amphibians in the neotropics, taking many fieldwork trips there with her husband to study both amphibians and reptiles.
-In 1986, she and her husband published the textbook Biology of Amphibians that was to act as a key reference work on the subject.
+After establishing her own lab at the University of Kansas post-graduation, Trueb focused on amphibians in the neotropics, taking many fieldwork trips there with her husband to study both amphibians and reptiles.
+In 1986, they published the textbook Biology of Amphibians that was to act as a key reference work on the subject.
 It was noted by Hans-Dieter Sues in a 2009 review of a separate work that the text "remains the best survey of the diversity and biology of extant amphibians."
 She served as president of the American Society of Ichthyologists and Herpetologists in 1992 and has had editorial positions for several academic journals, including the Journal of Morphology.

 Her research has been published on the morphology of amphibians, beginning with cranial studies in the 1970s to phylogenetic investigations between living and fossil frog species in the 1980s, along with additional relational genetics of groups in the following decade.
 While continuing with this osteology research, Trueb retired from her lab position in 1997, becoming "Curator-In-Charge" for the University of Kansas Natural History Museum until 2008.
 She then took up administration work for the university's Biodiversity Institute.